Wednesday, October 13, 2010

 sanctuary - Evident in the second photo above is an older gentleman reading a newspaper in repose.
 When I took the photos around 1-2 PM on a Friday, the atmosphere around that particular parking space on Holloway was relaxed.
 There weren't too many students around, and there wasn't that much traffic.
 Combine these factors with nice weather, and I was able to leisurely compose and snap my photos with little interruption.
 Like the gentleman in the photo, after I took the photos I took a few moments to relax on that very same ledge he was sitting on.

-- The overhanging trees and vibrant purple flowers caught my attention.
+life - The overhanging trees and vibrant purple flowers caught my attention.
 I find it beautiful when I can enjoy blooming plant life in the city, especially when the particular area is clean and taken care of.
 It's always nice to find green refuge in the city; it seems to always brighten not only my mood, but everyone else's as well.

 breathe - The air felt clean and crisp at that spot--maybe because of the slightly cool weather.
 Compared to nearby 19th Ave, Holloway Ave seems relatively barren of cars, and I'm sure the lack of emissions was a reason I was able to appreciate the air quality.